trufflesuite/trufflesuite.com/src/docs/teams/reference/configuration.md

 Truffle Teams doesn't currently support configuring a subfolder folder for the Truffle project, and Truffle Teams doesn't currently support more than one Truffle project.
 We're evaluating options to give you the ability to configure those.

+## Environment Variables & Secrets

+Truffle Teams currently doesn't support injecting environment variables and/or secrets into the build or deployment environments.
+For Builds, checkout [External CI](/docs/teams/testing/external-ci) which can enable you use an external CI provider that does have those features with Truffle Teams.

 ## Truffle Config File

 Truffle Teams makes some assumptions and modifications to your `truffle-config.js` (or `truffle.js`) configuration file.